CKafka Connector is an efficient data transfer service implemented based on the open-source Kafka Connector.

 You can view the configuration of a data sync instance in the "Operation" column in the list.

-- Unassigned: A connector will be in this status if it is not assigned to any worker.
+- Unassigned: a connector will be in this status if it is not assigned to any worker.
 This generally happens shortly after creating the connector or during rebalancing of the Connect cluster.

-- Paused: The task is paused, and the connector will not replicate data.
+- Paused: the task is paused, and the connector will not replicate data.

-- Running: The task is in progress, the connector has successfully generated the task configuration, and all relevant tasks are running well.
+- Running: the task is in progress, the connector has successfully generated the task configuration, and all relevant tasks are running well.

-- Failed: The connector cannot generate a new task configuration, or the task failed.
+- Failed: the connector cannot generate a new task configuration, or the task failed.
 If the connector cannot generate a new task configuration, but an old valid task configuration exists, the tasks will continue running according to the old configuration.

-- Terminating: The data sync instance is being terminated.
+- Terminating: the data sync instance is being terminated.

 Currently, all operations are async tasks which have a delay, and the task status may not change in real time.

-- Start: A paused instance can be restarted to continue syncing data from where the sync paused.
+- Start: a paused instance can be restarted to continue syncing data from where the sync paused.

-- Pause: A started instance can be paused.
+- Pause: a started instance can be paused.
 If you find that the data sync service affects normal use of CKafka, you can pause data sync.

 - If data sync is restarted within 24 hours after being paused, the message sync progress at the time of pause can be restored.

 - Otherwise, data sync will start from the starting point you specify.
 If you don't specify one, sync will start from the latest data.
-(For more information on how to specify.

-- Delete: This operation is used to stop data sync, which will not affect the data already synced and the relevant CKafka instances.
+- Delete: this operation is used to stop data sync, which will not affect the data already synced and the relevant CKafka instances.

-- Ecommerce: In the case of one full-data producer and multiple consumers at different rates, CKafka Connector can solve the I/O bottleneck caused by constant flushing of data without deploying two producers, which can significantly increase the cost effectiveness.
+- Ecommerce: in the case of one full-data producer and multiple consumers at different rates, CKafka Connector can solve the I/O bottleneck caused by constant flushing of data without deploying two producers, which can significantly increase the cost effectiveness.